-This blog post will explain, how to optimize automatically created pages for search engines by using landing page hashes.
+This blog post will explain how to optimize automatically created pages for search engines by using landing page hashes.
 Automated SEO is on the rise.
-But did you know that Google stops indexing and even crawling your pages if they become too similar among each other?
-At a recent meetup of Growth Hackers of Vienna (GHV on Facebook), Search Engine expert Franz Enzenhofer explained how landing page hashes can be used as a great tool to ensure uniqueness of all pages.
+But did you know that Google stops indexing and even crawling your pages if they become too similar to each other?
+At a recent meetup of Growth Hackers of Vienna (GHV on Facebook), Search Engine expert Franz Enzenhofer explained how landing page hashes can be used as a great tool to ensure the uniqueness of all pages.
 I have put these insights together for you in the following article.

 Why do I need SEO Quality Control?

 First things first.
 Before we look into what landing page hashes are and why and how you should use them, I would like to start by thinking about why quality control is essential.
 When Google crawls and indexes pages on the web, its highest concern is to deliver good value to its users.
 As the crawler is “only” a machine, its ability to judge a page’s quality is restricted and relies on certain standardized indicators.
 One of them is a page’s uniqueness: if a website’s pages and content are repeated over and over, it certainly does not deliver additional value to users.
 While this is typically not an issue for manually created pages, it definitely can be severe for:

 - Large e-commerce sites

 For example, this issue – also referred to as “self-spamming” – occurs if one shop category coincides largely with another category, and hence their corresponding result pages will overlap too.
 If Google recognizes this, it first stops indexing the pages in question, or worse, rejects to crawl them at all – which often defeats the very SEO purpose why these pages were created in the first place.